List of The Howard Stern Show staff

-Throughout its run spanning four decades and multiple media, The Howard Stern Show has been home to a number of staff members and contributors.
+This is a list of staff members and contributors to The Howard Stern Show.

 Current staff

 These staffers currently work for and appear on the show on a regular, if not hourly basis.

 In-studio

 These people currently sit in the studio throughout the entire broadcast or have an exclusively in-studio role with the show when present.

 Howard Stern

 Howard Stern is the host of the show, which essentially is a discussion of topics that include world affairs, celebrity gossip, self-deprecation, sexual relationships, bodily functions, conflicts among his staff, his own personal family matters, and the antics of the show's Wack Pack.
 Self-proclaimed "King of All Media".

 Robin Quivers

 Robin Ophelia Quivers is a native of Baltimore, Maryland, and first met Stern after being assigned as his newscaster at WWDC in March 1981.
 She has been his co-host and news anchor ever since.
 She is a former nurse and Captain in the United States Air Force.
 Quivers briefly left the show towards the end of her time at WWDC.
 In 1982, Stern signed a contract to work at WNBC, and Quivers did not realize WNBC initially refused to hire her.
 Quivers returned to the show at WNBC a month after Stern began, having convinced WNBC management to hire Robin after all.

 Stern once said that Quivers is the only person on the show that he allowed to talk freely during the broadcast, although comedian Artie Lange was allowed this privilege as well during his years on the show.